JUS5503 – Human Rights and Counter-Terrorism: Striking a Balance?

 The course is conducted through lectures, student assignments and seminars with oral presentations by students.

 The examination consist of a term paper which should be handed in at the end of the semester.
 Students will be notified about the deadline and the examination question(s) in the beginning of the semester.
-Max. lenght of paper is 6000 words.
+Max. lenght of paper is 6000 words, papers with text exceeding the word limit will not be sent to grading.

 In addition, students should hand in a draft paper with description of the topic in in the middle of the semester (one page).
 Delivery of the topic paper is mandatory.
 There is no grading, but students will receive useful comments from the teacher.